I should not have taken the pill.

 The organizers had insisted I wear a gold sash that read “Literary Lion,” and I might have been amused in less terrifying circumstances.
-Looking down, I could see my heartbeat fluttering the cloth.
+I looked down.
+My heartbeat fluttered the cloth.

-I had known I was attending a charity fundraising dinner for the Vancouver Arts Alliance, an utterly random scheme that my agent had concocted.
+I had known I was attending a charity fundraising dinner for the Vancouver Arts Alliance, an utterly random scheme that Billie had concocted.
 What I had only just learned, however, was that people had paid thousands of dollars for a place at the table with a published author.
 The event would be packed with celebrities, literary and otherwise, and a few half-assed cartoons about my dog could never warrant the gold sash.
 I wondered what actual writer had taken ill for them to rope me in at the last minute.
-I hated leaving the island: I worried about Pops and the guys whenever I traveled, and I had no earthly idea how to comport myself on the mainland in general, let alone in a crowd of highly polished glitterati.
+I hated leaving the island: I worried about Pops and the guys whenever I traveled, and I had no business hosting a table of strangers in any circumstance, let alone a crowd of highly polished glitterati.
 I didn’t even have electricity half the time.
 How was I supposed to chat up people who could throw down five thousand dollars for a single plate?

 Thank God they’d let me bring Pierre.
-I cradled my old schnauzer in my arms all the way to the ground floor and buried my nose in his fur.
+I cradled the old dog in my arms all the way to the ground floor and buried my nose in his fur.
 “I’m sorry, boy.
 We’ll keep this short, okay?”
-Pierre’s earthy scent and calm presence offered some sense of normalcy, and his tail thumped against my waist.
-The door opened into the lobby, and I set him back down, terrified of dropping him if I fell off my heels.
+The little schnauzer’s earthy scent and calm presence offered some sense of normalcy, and his tail thumped against my waist.
+The door opened into the lobby, and I set him back down, frightened of dropping him if I fell off my heels.

 We made our way to the grand ball room, which had been fitted out for a formal dinner.
 Wait staff glided past, and a thousand separate conversations clashed with cutlery for the air space.
 I tugged the gold-colored splash of cloth across my chest with damp palms and slouched deeper into the form-fitting emerald dress purchased for the evening but found little shelter there.
 The dress was a strapless bit of fabric altogether too low in some places and too high in others to provide refuge.